nathanjhood/UBento/README.md

 Restart your Windows machine once the above is complete.

+## Still having package/service dependency issues?

+The MS Store Ubuntu distro ships with a very large APT package suite named ```ubuntu-wsl``` that we can instead break down into smaller dependency cycles, as and where (or even if) required.
+But you can go ahead and ```apt install ubtuntu-wsl``` if you do experience any issues.

+    sudo apt install ubuntu-wsl

+Note that the package ```wsl-setup``` attempts to run the Ubiquity "install-RELEASE" snap that creates the default WSL Ubuntu install for us, should you be interested (requires apt install snapd).

+    sudo apt install snapd
+    sudo snap refresh
+    sudo snap list

+No default snaps (cool!), but all the ```/snapd/bin``` folder locations should be appended to the $PATH variable - make sure to check ```/etc/profile``` and the troubleshooting tips below :)

+To get back to the MS Store version from here, you can

+    sudo snap install ubuntu-desktop-installer --classic
+    sudo wsl-setup

+## - [TIPS]

 ## Making the most of your $PATHS variable:

 In "ubento_helpers.sh", we have a useful bash logic to check if a directory is present, and if so, to append it to a given variable, such as;